 There are two issues here.
 First, according to the Guides, if your website says or implies that the endorser currently uses the product in question, you can use that endorsement only as long as you have good reason to believe the endorser does still use the product.
 If you’re using endorsements that are a few years old, it’s your obligation to make sure the claims still are accurate.
 If your product has changed, it’s best to get new endorsements.

 Second, if your product is the same as it was when the endorsements were given and the claims are still accurate, you probably can use the old endorsements if the disclosures are consistent with what the generally expected results are now.

 The Guides offer more than 35 examples involving various endorsement scenarios.
 Questions?
 Send them to firstname.lastname@example.org.
 We may address them in future FAQs.

-The FTC works to prevent fraudulent, deceptive and unfair practices in the marketplace and to provide information to businesses to help them comply with the law.
-For free information, visit the BCP Business Center, business.ftc.gov.
+The FTC works to prevent fraudulent, deceptive and unfair business practices in the marketplace and to provide information to help consumers spot, stop and avoid them.
 To file a complaint or get free information on consumer issues, visit ftc.gov or call toll-free, 1-877-FTC-HELP (1-877-382-4357); TTY: 1-866-653-4261.
 Watch a video, How to File a Complaint, at consumer.ftc.gov/media to learn more.
 The FTC enters consumer complaints into the Consumer Sentinel Network, a secure online database and investigative tool used by hundreds of civil and criminal law enforcement agencies in the U.S. and abroad.